The Bullet that Missed by Richard Osman

 She understands that the Chief Constable is no fool, but easily manages to extract what she wants to know.
 “We have fingers in pies,” she tells him.
 When he says the police did try to solve the fraud case, and they’re “not bumpkins,” Elizabeth laughs.
 She then points out she and her friends have “found out more about the money in two weeks than you did in your whole investigation.”

 However, on this occasion, Elizabeth does have to call on an old friend for help.
-When she invites him to an extraordinary meeting of the Thursday Murder Club, Ibrahim complains that the group normally meets Thursdays in the Jigsaw Room.
-However, on learning the circumstances, he accepts that today is different, and “the remit is elastic.”
-Fond of routines and spreadsheets, he’d queried the unusual time and location of this meeting, but when the extraordinary circumstances are explained, he generously waives his objections.
-A retired psychiatrist, Ibrahim has the unusual quality of being able to accept compliments on his good looks with aplomb.
-He also has the charm and skill to help a prisoner who may be a psychopath.
+When she invites him to an extraordinary meeting of the Thursday Murder Club on a different day in a different room, Ibrahim, the retired psychiatrist, insists that the group normally meets Thursdays in the Jigsaw Room.
+However, on learning the circumstances, he admits that “the remit is elastic,” he generously waives his objections.
+As well as being fond of spreadsheets, Ibrahim has the unusual quality of being able to accept compliments on his good looks with aplomb.
+He’s also using his charm and skill to help a prisoner who may be a psychopath.

 Elizabeth’s friend and helper spends some time with Joyce and her dog Alan as their house guest.
 A man whose skills include money-laundering and interrogation, he gets on well with the dog.
 He also enjoys the delicious toast Joyce gives him from Waitrose multi-seeded bread, and speculates that she may end up as the breakfast maker in heaven.